KazooTTT/ssr-server-study/README.md

 ## how to fetch the data

 We realize the static page render by using ssr before.
+How should we fetch data?
+There are two ways:

+1. on the cilient side, it's common and esay.
+2. on the server side, that is what we learn below.

+fetch data on the server side  ==> global data transfer ==>the client side

 ## a bug leads to a more serious bug